kalxas/rasdaman/doc/main/05_geo-services-guide.rst

 The OGC Web Map Service (WMS) standard provides a simple HTTP interface for requesting overlays of geo-registered map images, ready for display.

-With petascope, geo data can be served simultaneously via WMS, WCS, and WCPS.
+With petascope, geo data can be served simultaneously via WMS, WMTS, WCS, and WCPS.
 Further information:

 - :ref:`How to publish a WMS layer via WCST\_Import <wms-import>`.